-When removing the air inlet guides, proceed as follows (See fig. 8-6):
+When removing the air inlet guides, proceed as follows (See fig. 8-3):

-- Unscrew the self-tapping screws from the plate at the ignition and remove this plate from the appliance. - Unscrew the self-tapping screws from the vermiculite plate mounted at the rear of the appliance, tilt the rear of this plate upwards, behind the standing burners, out of the appliance. - Unscrew the self-tapping screws from the plate at the fire detection and remove this plate from the appliance. - Unscrew the self-tapping screws from the vermiculite plates that are mounted on the left and right side of the appliance, lift these plates by approximately 1 centimetre and slide them under the standing burners out of the appliance. - Remove the left and right air inlet guides and screw back the self-tapping screws in the appliance. - Place plates back in the appliance and fasten them with the self-tapping screws.
+- Unscrew the self-tapping screws from the vermiculite plates mounted in the left and right side of the appliance, and remove these plates. - Remove the left and right air inlet guides and screw back the self-tapping screws in the appliance. - Place plates back in the appliance and fasten them with the self-tapping screws.